yet3/use-calendar/README.md

 Options can be set by passing them to `useCalendar(Options)` hook or by setting them using `UseCalendar.setOptions(Options)`

 - defaultDate?: Date | null | false - date with which calendar will be initialized
+- calendarDate?: Date | null - controlled calendar date (can only be passed in hook)
+- setCalendarDate?: Dispatch<SetStateAction<Date>> | null - setter for controlled date (can only be passed in hook)
 - calendarStartDay?: [DayOfWeek](#types) - day at which calendar will start
 - disabled?: boolean - whether calendar is disabled
 - disableWeekDays?: boolean - whether week days are disabled